hackoregon/linux-laptop-setup/vagrant-box-creation/README.md

     * Click on the SATA controller.
 Make sure "Use Host I/O Cache" is ***cleared***.
 I had mysterious installation failures with this option set!
 6. Now go to the 'Network' settings.
     * Select 'Advanced'.
 Then press the 'Port Forwarding' button.
-    * Create a rule with 'SSH' in the name, 2222 in the host port and 22 in the guest port.
-Leave the other fields in the rule blank.
+    * Create a rule with 'SSH' as the name, 'TCP' as the protocol, 127.0.0.1 as the Host IP, 2222 as the host port and 22 as the guest port.
+Leave the guest IP blank.
-    * Create a rule with 'Jupyter' in the name, 8888 in the host port and 8888 in the guest port.
-Leave the other fields in the rule blank.
+    * Create a rule with 'Jupyter' as the name, 'TCP' as the protocol, 127.0.0.1 as the Host IP, 7777 as the host port and 8888 as the guest port.
+Leave the guest IP blank.
 6. Close the Settings wizard.
 7. Start the machine.
 When it comes up you'll be in a text-based installer.
 In most cases, you'll be able to accept the defaults.
 8. Accept all the defaults till you get to the host name screen.